 2. Life Insurance is Cheaper for the Gals

-Women are scientifically proven to have a higher life expectancy as a gender.
+Women are proven to have a longer life expectancy as a gender.
 Women are generally viewed as less likely to make foolish decisions, rash or dangerous choices, and they are even biologically wired differently resulting in generally longer lives.

 Because of this, the fairer sex is also the less costly sex to insure for life.
 So, take advantage of your lower costs.

 For example, a healthy, 30 something woman might get close to $500,000 for a twenty-year plan at only $15-$20 a month depending on where she gets her plan.